Bletsch22/WeatherApp/README.md

 Things to do:
--fix the history of locations or make a pin for locations list -add a monthly visual calender outlook for moonPhases(current moonPhase only)
+-fix the history of locations or make a pin for locations list(complete)

+-add a monthly visual calender outlook for moonPhase can only see real time moonPhase.

 To be determined: